Vedant-S/MLOps-Project/README.md

 `As ML matures from research to applied business solutions, so do we need to improve the maturity of its operation processes.`

 MLOps is communication between data scientists and the operations or production team.
 It’s deeply collaborative in nature, designed to eliminate waste, automate as much as possible, and produce richer, more consistent insights with machine learning.
 ML can be a game changer for a business, but without some form of systemization, it can devolve into a science experiment.
 MLOps brings business interest back to the forefront of your ML operations.
 Data scientists work through the lens of organizational interest with clear direction and measurable benchmarks.
-It’s the best of both worlds.
+It’s the best of both worlds!

 Let us now begin this article to take a deep dive into what is DevOps, its features and architecture.
 Main Technology/Tools Used:
 _________________________________________________________________________________________________________________